qTranslate-Team/fusion-core-qtranslate-x/readme.txt

 This plugin is an example of integration with [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/), any plugin or theme may need.
 General instructions on how to integrate a 3rd-party plugin or theme with [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/) are available at [qTranslate-X explained website](https://qtranslatexteam.wordpress.com/integration/).

+This plugin is a work in progress, please, report additional desired features or problems at [GitHub](https://github.com/qTranslate-Team/fusion-core-qtranslate-x/issues).
+Your development [pull requests](https://github.com/qTranslate-Team/fusion-core-qtranslate-x/pulls) are welcome as well.

 ## Installation ##

 Standard, as any other normal plugin hosted at WordPress.